Kuro no tenshi Vol. 1

-Kuro no tenshi Vol. 1 (黒の天使 Vol.1) is a 1997 Japanese film directed and written by Takashi Ishii.
+Kuro no tenshi Vol. 1 (黒の天使 Vol.1) is a 1998 Japanese film directed and written by Takashi Ishii.
 The film stars Riona Hazuki and Reiko Takashima.

 Plot

 A yakuza boss absconds from a hospital with his newly born granddaughter.
 As he leaves the building, he instructs his subordinate, Yasuda, to maintain the story that his granddaughter has died.

 Six years later, the boss lives with a girl he claims is his daughter, Ikko, and he is expecting an attempt to be made on his life by a member of his own crime family.
-Yasuda, along with the boss' mistress (whom Ikko believes is her mother) and several guards have all joined the boss at his house.
+Yasuda, along with the boss's mistress (whom Ikko believes is her mother) and several guards have all joined the boss at his house.

 The boss has another daughter from a previous relationship and she is a grown woman named Chiaki.
 While the boss awaits the hit, Chiaki has sex with her partner, Nogi, and discusses their plan to kill her father as revenge for how he treated her mother.

 Two women talk their way inside the boss' house before revealing guns and successfully killing most of the occupants, though Yasuda eventually kills one woman before escaping with Ikko.
 A corrupt police officer then arrives and kills the other woman before searching the house for Ikko.

 Yasuda and Ikko make it away from the house by car and meet with The Black Angel, a highly skilled hitwoman.
 A critically injured Yasuda explains to Ikko that The Black Angel will help her escape and that, when she grows up, there will be no need for Ikko to avenge the deaths that have happened that night.

 More men arrive to kill them and, despite Ikko's demands that Yasuda join them in fleeing, he pushes her out of the car and proceeds to crash his car into those of the pursuing men.
 However, they have already all exited the vehicles.
 Assuming victory is imminent, the men turn around to see The Black Angel who proceeds to shoot all of them dead.

 Later, at an airport, Ikko asks The Black Angel to teach her how to shoot so they can take revenge, but The Black Angel instead gives her a pendant and a ticket to LA, promising Ikko that they'll meet again one day.
 When asked by Ikko if she is a real angel, the hitwoman reveals her name is Mayo.
 Once Ikko is safely on an escalator, Mayo runs out of the airport, abandoning Ikko as the young girl calls after her.

 Fourteen years later, a twenty year old Ikko returns to Tokyo wearing the same pendant Mayo gave her as a child.

 At a party, Ikko feigns drunkenness while searching for a member of the yakuza named Mr Kosugi.
 When this draws the attention of lower ranking members of Kosugi's gang, she introduces herself as The Black Angel and, with the help of a male accomplice, proceeds to kill one of the gang members.
 The other member runs off to warn Kosugi of this.